Darek-Ryszka/Darek-Ryszka/README.md

 - 👯 Still discovering new stuff !
 - 🥅 2022 Goals:
 - ⚡ Learn more about Python, Django, Docker and Linux
-- ⚡ Take the first steps in CSS, HTML
+- ⚡ Take the first steps in CSS, HTML, PostgreSQL
 - ⚡ Maybe JavaScript